daniel-keogh/graph-theory/OVERVIEW.md

 |   1   | q2 &#8594; q1 |
 |   1   | q1 &#8594; q1 |

-Because after reading the string "1011" the automaton is located in an accept state, we say the automaton accepts the string "1011".
+Because after reading the string "1011" the automaton is located in an accept state, we say this automaton accepts the string "1011".

 #### Non-Determinism